xingzaizhailu/Learning/docker/Swarm_basics.md

 ### Routing Mesh

+What makes `mydrupal` available from any of the nodes.

 - Routes ingress (incoming) packages for a Service to proper Task
 - Spans all nodes in Swarm
 - Uses IPVS from Linux Kernel